chanyoonzhu/leetcode-python/index.md

 - problems:
     - sorting:
         - eg: 23-Merge k Sorted Lists; 778-Swim in Rising Water
+    - greedy:
+        - eg: 1353-Maximum Number of Events That Can Be Attended

 ## Sliding window -
 - variations: